 Migrating to Microservices – Take Baby Steps with Your Monolithic

 Migrating to Microservices may seem like a daunting task.
 That is because organizing your reusable components and services is key to a successful implementation of a service-based architecture.
 Because it is so key, it should be the first step you take in your modern architecture journey.
 This is often called Domain Driven Design (DDD).
 The good news is that you can start the process by looking at your current monolithic application in terms of components and Domains.
 From that perspective you can slowly and successfully see what migrating to microservices will look like.
 DeployHub supports both monolithic and microservice releases.
 It facilitates the migrating to microservices by leveraging the use of Domains.
 Domains are critical when you begin to decompose functions into independently deployable services.
+They allow you to catalog similar microservices together, making it easier for other developers to find and share them.

 To understand this first step in migrating to microservices, let’s break down a monolithic into components.
 If we take a simple web store application, you may have a .jar file, the database, the infrastructure components and environment variable settings.
 While the .jar file may be your primary focus, you need to start seeing the database, infrastructure and environment variables as independent components of your overall application.
 You can build a strategy for managing each of these layers as individual services.
 DeployHub does this using Domains.
 Domains track, catalog and expose reusable components allowing them to be easily shared, a critical step in the shift to microservices.
+Domains are managed using DeployHub’s back end versioning engine.
+This is not suggesting that all microservices of the same Domain are installed in the same container.
+Each microservice remains independent and in its own container.
+DeployHub tracks the logical Domains so all microservices of a similar type can be more easily cataloged, referenced and tracked.

 Your monolithic Domains may include: